melanchall/drywetmidi/README.md

 Please see [Getting started](#getting-started) section below for quick jump into the library.

 > **Warning**
-> If you want to create an issue or a discussion, read this article first – [Support](https://melanchall.github.io/drywetmidi/articles/dev/Support.html).
+> If you want to create an issue or a discussion, read this article first â€“ [Support](https://melanchall.github.io/drywetmidi/articles/dev/Support.html).

 ## Useful Links